UX CAMP ZURICH 2015, MY TAKEOVERS

 • the most important thing is that the main interaction is with a counterpart, a human being

-Honestly I was never focused on analyzing the conversation app interfaces.
+Honestly, I was never focused on analyzing the conversation app interfaces.

-Was a surprise during the talk discover that:
+It was a surprise during the talk discover that:

 • all the main interactions are placed at the bottom of the UI